mjordan/islandora_fpr/modules/README.md

 To see this module in action, you need to "Regenerate all derivatives" (under an object's "Properties" tab).
 The following conditions must be in place:

 * The object's OBJ datastream must have a Mimetype of "image/jpeg"
-* The object must have an FPR_ACCESS_CMD datastream
+* The object must have an FPR_ACCESS_CMD datastream.
+Currently, this is generated when someone visitis the "FPR" tab for the object.
+So, you must visit this tab for any objects that you want this module to generate a derivative for before the module will generate it.

 ## Maintainer